 19. Clean computer keyboards.

-Isopropyl alcohol is less harsh than ethyl, which can remove the letters and numbers from your keyboard.
-Lightly dampen a soft cloth to wipe germs and dirt off the surface of your keyboard (be careful not to use too much liquid!).
+Isopropyl alcohol is less harsh than ethyl, which can remove the letters and numbers from your keyboard, so be careful with this one!
+Lightly dampen a soft cloth to wipe germs and dirt off the surface of your keyboard (dol not use too much liquid!).
 Use a moistened cotton swab to clean in between keys.

 20. Clean your smartphone.